Park Guell Gatehouses

 Casa Batlló by Gaudí

 Casa Batlló is a uniquely, beautifully, and intelligently designed residence where the prominent Batlló family once lived.
-Most famous for it’s dragon-esque roof, its walls are filled with beauty, nature, and playful interactions of color and light.
+Most famous for its dragon inspired roof, its walls are filled with beauty, nature, and playful interactions of color and light.

 As you walk through, it can be bizarre to envision what it would be like to grow up in such a magical place.
 I can imagine that the shapes, colors, and motifs would inspire much wonder and creativity.
 I could also imagine that it would be strange to leave the colors behind each day.
 For the world outside would seem so much grayer and plain in comparison.